Home Compare CF vs COP

 Growth

-CF Industries Holdings, Inc. ranks near the top of the group on growth; ConocoPhillips sits in the weaker half.
+CF Industries Holdings, Inc. sits in the stronger part of the group on growth, while ConocoPhillips is closer to mid-pack.

 Growth — Dominant Gap